 Ephesians 3:11 According to the eternal purpose which he purposed in Christ Jesus our Lord.

 That first phrase, "According to the eternal purpose"—how can we think that God's policy is shaped by our prayers in the face of this scripture which says that God's purpose is eternal?
-If it's eternal, that purpose has existed from the beginning when He formulated it, and His policies have been shaped by that purpose.
+If it is eternal, that purpose has existed from the beginning when He formulated it, and His policies have been shaped by that purpose.
 If prayers shape God's policy today, then the scripture is not correct.
-I think I'll believe the scripture instead.
+I think I will believe the scripture instead.

 Ephesians 1:11 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who works all things after the counsel of His own will.

 See that—He works all things.
 That includes my prayers and your prayers—the things that we pray about.
 God works all things according to the counsel of His own will—not somebody else's.
 This is why I can confidently say that He will never grant a prayer that is contrary to His will.
 So, does prayer change things?
 Only if God's will is that they be changed.
-It wasn't our prayer.
-It's just that our prayer had to be in agreement with God's will.
+It was not our prayer.
+It is just that our prayer had to be in agreement with God's will.
 So the two meshed perfectly.

-I'm beginning to lead to something here.
-Don't you think that our prayers will be a lot more effective if we prayed according to God's will?
-I'll tell you, things will really begin to happen if our will matches His will.
-That's the key to all of these things.
+I am beginning to lead to something here.
+Do you not think that our prayers will be a lot more effective if we prayed according to God's will?
+I will tell you, things will really begin to happen if our will matches His will.
+That is the key to all of these things.
 So the purpose of prayer is not to get things from God, but rather the purpose of prayer is to give us access to Him in order that we might be in His presence, and be moved to be conformed to His will.

 You know why?
-First of all, it wouldn't be an act of love toward us, and it would also be an admission that His original intention for calling us was ill conceived and a repudiation of His own will and purpose.
+First of all, it would not be an act of love toward us, and it would also be an admission that His original intention for calling us was ill-conceived and a repudiation of His own will and purpose.
 So, for men to say that human destiny is to be changed and molded by the will of man, and that prayer changes things, is only to give the vaguest scrap of truth.

 How many people addressing God as Father, in this world, really know what His will is?
 They laugh at you, call you blasphemous if you tell them that you are called to be in His image and to be called God.
-Okay now.
 Here is what determines the destiny of man.
-Let's go to that very famous scripture in John 3:3—"You must be born again."
+Let us go to that very famous scripture —"You must be born again."

 This marks the beginning of the new creation.
 Have you ever heard of a baby anywhere who willed his own begettal?
-You know, that is so obvious it's stupid.
+You know, that is so obvious it is stupid.
 Who willed your begettal?
 Who willed that you repent?
 Who willed that you be enabled to come before Him with a prayer of repentance?
-Who willed that you have His spirit?
+Who willed that you have His Spirit?
 Who willed that you be in His church, in the body of Jesus Christ?
-Who willed that you be in His kingdom?
+Who willed that you be in His Kingdom?